michael-d-jia/Filter-Bubble-Game/README.md

 # Filter Bubble - Media Maze Game

-A thought-provoking maze game that demonstrates how media consumption shapes our perception of reality.
+A maze game that demonstrates how media consumption shapes our perception of reality.
 Navigate through a dynamic maze that transforms based on the news sources you collect, visualizing how information echo chambers affect our worldview.

 ## Game Concept